import Pkg;

 We fit a Gaussian copula to each pair of stations for joint rainy days only.

-!!! warning For some hidden states corresponding to dry weather, it might happen that for some pair of stations, there are no simultaneous rain occurrences in a rain category $Z = k$.
+For some hidden states corresponding to dry weather, it might happen that for some pair of stations, there are not enough simultaneous rain occurrences in a rain category $Z = k$ to estimate a correlation coefficient.
 In that case a missing

 Σ²RR = cov_RR(data_stations_z, K)